-- Out of the box – This one has lost its meaning.
-It used be fashionable to refer to someone who was unusual or creative as an “out of the box” thinker.
+- Out of the box –– This one has lost its meaning.
+It used to be fashionable to refer to someone unusual or creative as an “out of the box” thinker.
 It’s not so unusual to be creative anymore.

 - Necessitate — Sounds very stiff.
 Using this word necessitates the need for another word.

 - Orchestrate — This one is Ok if you are a conductor.

 - Rectify — Why not just use the word “fix”

 - Maximize –– Avoid any “size” form of a noun which makes your writing sound stuffy and less friendly.

 Tips to Use Action Verbs in Writing Cover Letter & Resume for Postdoctoral/Research Scientist Positions